laureleo/chord-prediction/README.md

 Make sure all the requirements are fulfilled.
 Then enter jupyter and run the notebook 'run-2.ipynb'

-If you don't want to cross-validation etc you can simply run the cell that loads the BACKUP csv file to get the results used.
+If you don't want to go through the cross-validation process etc you can simply run the cell that loads the BACKUP csv file to get the results as a pandas dataframe.
 ## Folder structure

 * **visualizations.py**